-To learn more or share the mission and programs of Families Helping Families, view and print our brochure [PDF].
+To learn more or share the mission and programs of Families Helping Families, view our brochure.

 We are a unique nonprofit organization offering programs and services designed specifically to help and assist Iowa’s foster care children, and the families that care for them.